 Man as a threefold being

 Man is a threefold being in that three subsystems arose as part of the previous planetary stages in evolution .
-We distinguish three subsystems:
+Hence three 'subsystems' can be distinguished:

 These three subsystems